tfyoung/esphome-junctek_kgf/README.md

 Not all sensors need to be added.
 Address is assumed to be 1 if not provided. (this is configured on the monitor)
+invert_current: This inverts the reported current, it's recommended to include this option with either true or false (which ever makes the current make more sense for your setup).
+The default is currently false (and false will match previous behaviour), but may change to true in future updates.
 ## Future work
 More sensors/statistics are possible, as is adjusting various configuration, but haven't currently been added.
 File an issue if there anything you want to see.